Equities hit record highs, dollar weakens on gloomy data

 "There could be some vulnerability in some of the tech names, given the change in the value of the dollar, but I don't get the same sense that we're over-valued at these levels the way we were the last time we got here," he said.

-Investor sentiment in Europe was boosted by positive updates from companies including Electrolux and Renault.
+Investor sentiment in Europe was boosted by positive updates from companies including Electrolux (ELUXb.ST) and Renault (RENA.PA).
 European companies are set for a bumper earnings season on the back of a weak euro and an improved economy.

 With 201 of the S&P 500 companies having reported first-quarter results, 69.7 percent have beaten expectations, a hair less than the average the past four quarters, according to Thomson Reuters data.